The DA process

 The Waverley Development Control Plan 2022 was adopted by Council on 6 December 2022.
 The DCP 2022 now replaces the DCP 2012 and applies to all Development Applications lodged from 9 December 2022.

 Waverley Council follows a standard process to assess Development Applications.
 Here is some basic information about the lodgement process and the various steps that your application will go through before it is determined.

 - Lodging your Development Application

 - Right of appeal

 - Conditions of approval

 - GST and property

+For further detail on how the application will be assessed, refer to the How DAs are assessed page.
 There are a number of steps that need to be followed before your application can be determined.